Key takeaways

 Here’s what you need to know about how home equity agreements work:

-1. Receive an estimate
+1. Receiving an estimate

 You can often get an initial estimate of how much you could receive from a HEA on HEA providers’ websites.
 Most have easy-to-use online calculators.
 Getting this type of estimate won’t impact your credit score and will generate an estimate in seconds after you enter your financial information.